oracle-livelabs/spatial-graph/spatial-python/create-compute/create-compute.md

 13. When provisioning is complete, copy the compute instance's public IP address and restore Cloud Shell.
     ![Create instances](images/compute-14.png)

-14. Enter the following command in Cloud Shell to connect to your compute instance, where "[IP address]" is the public IP address of your compute instance.
+14. Enter the following command in Cloud Shell to connect to your compute instance, where you may paste in "[IP address]" which was copied in the previous step.

       ```
       <copy>
        ssh -i ~/.ssh/my-ssh-key opc@[IP address]
       </copy>
       ```
-      When propted to add to the list of known hosts, reply with **yes**.
+      When prompted to add to the list of known hosts, reply with **yes**.
     ![Create instances](images/compute-15.png)

 Your compute instance is created and you have verified SSH access.

-## Task 2: VCN open port 8001
+## Task 2: Open network port 8001

 1. From the main navigation panel, select **Networking**.
 Then select **Virtual cloud networks**.
     ![Create instances](images/compute-16.png)